Oksana Shachko: Biography

-Oksana Shachko was born in Khmelnytsky, a typical Soviet town in the western part of Ukraine, in an Orthodox Christian family.
+Oksana Shachko was born on 31 January 1987 in Khmelnytsky, a typical Soviet town in the western part of Ukraine, in an Orthodox Christian family.
 Her parents both worked in a factory and when the Soviet Union collapsed, the factories closed and they both lost their jobs, in the context of a political and economic crisis.

 In 1995, at the age of 8, Shachko joined the Nikosh school, normally intended for adults and renowned for its teaching of Orthodox iconography.
 She graduated from this school and her early artwork was exhibited in several collective exhibitions in Ukraine and in the United States.
 At the age of twelve, she started painting frescoes, working in the Orthodox church full-time.
 She then expressed the desire to join a convent and become a nun, but her mother and her family convinced her not to do so.

 Later, at the age of 14, she rejected the Orthodox Church and religion and became an atheist, believing that the Orthodox priests behave more like merchants than God's representatives.
 She continued to paint to earn a living.

 In 2000, she joined the free university of Khmelnytsky to study philosophy, which triggered a deep crisis of conscience.
 At this time, she started feeling upset about the lack of space devoted to women to express their ideas and their creativity.
 She founded with other students the "Center for New Perspectives", an organisation fighting against corruption and for student rights.
 At this point, she met Anna Hutsol and Aleksandra Shevchenko.
 She later indicated in the documentary film I am Femen that this experience forged her political and philosophical conceptions, making her become an activist fighting for women's rights and freedom of expression.